lauradhamilton/blog/wp-content/plugins/updraftplus/readme.txt

 == Description ==

 <a href="http://updraftplus.com">UpdraftPlus</a> simplifies backups (and restoration).
-Backup into the cloud (Amazon S3 (or compatible), Dropbox, Google Drive, Rackspace Cloud, DreamObjects, FTP, SFTP, SCP, WebDAV and email) and restore with a single click.
+Backup into the cloud (Amazon S3 (or compatible), Dropbox, Google Drive, Rackspace Cloud, DreamObjects, FTP, SFTP, SCP, WebDAV, OpenStack Swift, Bitcasa and email) and restore with a single click.
 Backups of files and database can have separate schedules.

 <strong>Top-quality:</strong> UpdraftPlus is the <a href="http://rankwp.com/plugins/updraftplus">highest-ranking backup plugin on rankwp.com</a> (ranks in the top 50 out of 30,000 WordPress plugins for quality on rankwp.com - last checked 8th January 2014).

-<strong>Tens of thousands of users:</strong> widely tested and reliable (over 700,000 downloads).
+<strong>Tens of thousands of users:</strong> widely tested and reliable (over 780,000 downloads).
 Ranks in the top 100 most used of all WordPress plugins on rankwp.com.
 Millions of backups completed!

-* Supports WordPress backups to Amazon S3 (or compatible), Dropbox, Rackspace Cloud Files, Google Drive, Google Cloud Storage, DreamHost DreamObjects, FTP and email.
-Also (via an add-on) FTP over SSL, SFTP, SCP and WebDAV (and compatible services, e.g. Yandex).
+* Supports WordPress backups to Amazon S3 (or compatible), Dropbox, Rackspace Cloud Files, Google Drive, Google Cloud Storage, DreamHost DreamObjects, FTP, OpenStack (Swift) and email.
+Also (via an add-on) FTP over SSL, SFTP, SCP, WebDAV (and compatible services, e.g. Yandex) and Bitcasa.
 (Note: Microsoft forbid OneDrive/SkyDrive to be used by backup software).
 Some examples of S3-compatible providers: Cloudian, Connectria, Constant, Eucalyptus, Nifty, Nimbula, Cloudn.
 * Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule
 * Site duplicator/migrator: can copy sites, and (with add-on) move them to new locations
-* Restores backup sets from other backup plugins (Premium) (currently supported: BackupWordPress, Simple Backup)
+* Restores backup sets from other backup plugins (Premium) (currently supported: BackWPUp, BackupWordPress, Simple Backup)
 * Files and database backups can have separate schedules
 * Failed uploads are automatically resumed/retried
 * Large sites can be split into multiple archives